Back to Normalizing Flows Hub

 $$ \log |\det J| = \sum_i \left( \gamma_i - \frac{1}{2} \log(\sigma_i^2 + \epsilon) \right) $$

-At training time, $\mu$ and $\sigma^2$ are batch statistics; at evaluation time, we use exponential moving averages.
-This stabilizes training significantly for deep flow stacks.
+During training, $\mu$ and $\sigma^2$ come from batch statistics; at evaluation time, we use exponential moving averages.
+This stabilizes training for deep flow stacks.

 Component 4: RealNVP